Elon Musk and Most Taxpayers Don't Like What's in Trump's 'Big Beautiful Bill'

-President Trump is betting big on his new tax cuts being passed by July 4.
+President Trump is betting big on his newest tax cuts, signed into law on July 4.
 But not everyone is on board.

-The One Big Beautiful Bill Act, which just passed the U.S. Senate, is being pitched by many in the GOP as a once-in-a-generation tax overhaul.
+The so-called One Big Beautiful Bill (OBBB), just signed into law by President Trump, is being pitched by many in the GOP as a once-in-a-generation tax overhaul.
 Supporters say it will put money back in Americans’ pockets and restore the United States’ economy.

 And that’s not really surprising since for a while now, President Trump has promised “the biggest, most beautiful tax cut you’ve ever seen,” insisting that families and businesses alike will reap the rewards.

-But as the Republican-led Congress rushes to meet a chosen July 4 deadline to pass Trump’s self-dubbed “one big, beautiful bill,” critics of the legislation — including some Republican lawmakers — are sounding the alarm about who stands to lose.
+But as the Republican-led Congress rushed to meet their chosen Independence Day deadline to pass Trump’s self-dubbed “one big, beautiful bill,” critics of the legislation — including some Republican lawmakers — are sounding the alarm about who stands to lose.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.